-A 2018 article by Simon Aral, Soroush Vosoughi and Deb Roy in the Journal Science found that false stories were 70% more likely to be re-tweeted than true stories, and six times faster in reaching an audience of 1,500 people.
+A 2018 article by Simon Aral, Soroush Vosoughi and Deb Roy in the Journal Science found that false stories were 70% more likely to be re-tweeted than true stories.
+False stories are also six times faster in reaching an audience of 1,500 people.

-In addition, a 2014 Pew Research Center report documented that the news and content people see is affected by the people and sites you follow, and on your past activity on the site.
+In addition, a 2014 Pew Research Center report documented that the news and content people see is affected by the people and sites you follow.
+They also assess your past activity on the site.

 The group grievances indicator is defined by IEP as “the extent and severity of grievances between groups in society, including religious, ethnic, sectarian and political discrimination and division.”

 In 2017, the partisan divide in values was wider than at any other point in the past two decades.
 When asked to describe their political counterparts, the majority of Conservatives and Democrats used negative words to describe one another.

-Grievances between social groups have also been exacerbated by the state of economic disparity in the US, particularly following the 2008/2009 economic recession and the global financial crisis.
+Grievances between social groups have also been exacerbated by the state of economic disparity in the US following the 2008 global financial crisis.

 The Factionalised Elites indicator “measures the fragmentation of state institutions along ethnic, class, clan, racial or religious lines.”
-This pillar displayed the second largest deterioration out of the three selected indicators, amounting to a near 90% change from 2009 to 2019.
+This pillar displayed the second largest deterioration out of the three selected indicators.
+Our data indicates a near 90% change from 2009 to 2019.